Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 Network & Stability Issues

-Borderlands 4’s co-op is as fun as ever, but network hiccups can get in the way.
-Players frequently mention random disconnects, rubber banding, and even full crashes during busy combat scenes or when moving between zones.
-While solo play is generally stable, these issues hurt the co-op experience — which is a big part of why people play Borderlands.
-Gearbox has acknowledged these problems and is working on patches, so stability should improve with time.
+Borderlands 4’s co-op is just as fun as always, if you can get the network hiccups out of the way.
+It’s also far from infrequent to see players talk about random drops/crashes, hopping around, or even full shutdowns during heavy combat encounters or when transitioning between zones.
+Solo play has been mostly stable, but these issues hamper the co-op experience — one of the reasons people play Borderlands.
+Gearbox has admitted these issues and is working on patches, so the stability should improve with time.

 Endgame Frustrations

-“It took around 22 hours to unlock everything to my past toon.
+“It took about 22 hours to unlock everything up on my old toon.
 Not cool.”

 Price & Value – $70 for This?

-“This is unacceptable for a game that costs $110 Australian dollars for a standard edition.”
+“This is not good enough for a game that costs me $110 Australian dollars for the bog standard edition.”

 Should You Buy Borderlands 4 Now or Wait?